What's covered in this guide?

 Length of time needed for approval for various business loans

-The time it takes to get approved for certain types of loans will vary greatly between lenders.
+The time it takes to get approved for certain types of loans in Australia will vary greatly between lenders.
 Here are a few estimates for getting types of loans based on the information provided by lenders.